Tui, Pontevedra

-Tuy (/gl/; Tuy) is a municipality in the province of Pontevedra, in the autonomous community of Galicia, Spain.
-It is located in the comarca of Bajo Miño on the right bank of the Miño River, facing the Portuguese town of Valença.
+Tui (/gl/; is a town and municipality in the province of Pontevedra, in the autonomous community of Galicia, Spain.
+It is located in the comarca of O Baixo Miño on the right bank of the Miño River, facing the Portuguese town of Valença.
 The municipality of Tui is composed of 11 parishes: Randufe, Malvas, Pexegueiro, Areas, Pazos de Reyes, Rebordáns, Ribadelouro, Guillarey, Paramos, Baldráns and Caldelas.

 Two bridges connect Tuy and Valença: Tui International Bridge (known in Portugal as Valença International Bridge or "Friendship Bridge"), completed in 1878 under the direction of Pelayo Mancebo, and a modern one from the 1990s.
 Both Portugal and Spain being signatories of the Schengen Treaty, there are normally no formalities in crossing what is the busiest border-point in northern Portugal.

 History

 Prehistory

 The Tui area was inhabited since prehistoric times.
 Evidence of this are the sites found during construction of the highway Vigo-Tui, on the border with Porriño, dating from the Lower Paleolithic period which was the oldest in Galicia.

 The fertile valley of the Minho and its magnificent natural conditions allowed the Tudense territory to accommodate human settlement from the earliest times.
 The vestiges are from the Palaeolithic period (20,000 BC) in the fluvial terraces of the river Minho and Louro and from the Neolithic period (5,000 BC) are the Carrasqueira ax or megalithic monuments (Anta - Areas).
 The introduction of metallurgy (4,000 BC) left testimonies like the helmet of bronze Caldelas axes (now in the Tudense Diocesan Museum) or engravings of Randufe.